ACB-prgm/CryptoTradingBot/README.md

 - The LIMIT is currently arbitrary, so I would like to make an algorithm that analyzes a 5 year history and can determine the optimal LIMIT.
 - Make safeguards for crashes and volatility changes, as this strategy only works for typical market fluctuations over medium to long periods.
 - Potentially alter the trading frequency and LIMIT based upon the volatility of the market.
+- Integrate analyst ratings, news articles, and correlated stock changes.
+(These are farther away)

 ## SIMULATION